SC : What do you think are the new trends in cooking?

 after week after week?

-MO: I have two chefs that work here (in the
+MO: I have two chefs that work here (in the test kitchen).

 They stay way far ahead.
 They're never panic stricken.